APLRRegressor#

 - Parameters:

-**kwargs – Kwargs pass to APLRRegressor at initialization time.
+**kwargs – Kwargs passed to APLRRegressor at initialization time.

 - explain_global(name=None)#